Orange Romania

 Orange România is a broadband Internet service provider and mobile provider in Romania.
-It is Romania's largest GSM network operator which is majority owned by Orange S.A. that also uses some of the Telekom Romania infrastructure, the biggest initial investor, who gradually increased its ownership.
+It is Romania's largest GSM network operator which is majority owned by Orange S.A..

-Between 1997 and April 2002, the company was named Mobil Rom, operated under two brand names Dialog (for monthly subscription plans, in Romanian means "dialogue") and Alo (for prepay services).
-In April 2002, after France Télécom gained a majority stake it was re-branded to comply with the group's global strategy.
-As of December 2012, Orange Romania has 10.3 million mobile subscribers.
+Between 1997 and April 2002, the company, majority-owned by France Télécom, was named Mobil Rom, and operated under two brand names : Dialog (for monthly subscription plans, in Romanian means "dialogue") and Alo (for prepaid services).
+In April 2002, after France Télécom re-branded its services globally under the brand Orange, it became Orange Romania to comply with the group's global strategy.
+As of December 2012, Orange Romania had 10.3 million mobile subscribers..
+However, following the introduction of DIGI as a new mobile operator in 2007, Orange is now credited with around 9.2 million mobile subscribers in 2025.

-Orange is in head-to-head competition with Vodafone Romania for one of the most dynamic mobile telephony markets in south eastern Europe.
-Currently the mobile penetration is at about 115% (active users only).
-Orange edged ahead of Vodafone (formerly Connex) in terms of number of subscribers in September 2004.
-They are the main mobile telephony operators, with Orange having a market share of almost 38% of the total market (active and inactive users).
+Orange is in head-to-head competition with Vodafone Romania and the most recent DIGI for one of the most dynamic mobile telephony markets in south eastern Europe.
+Currently the mobile penetration is at about 120% (active users only).
+Vodafone (formerly Connex) was leading in terms of number of subscribers until September 2004, when Orange overtook them to become the leading mobile telephony operator, with a market share of almost 35% of the total market.

+In September 2021, Orange Romania, through a subsidiary, acquired 54% of the fixed-network operator Telekom Romania (fixed) (formerly incumbent and state-owned Romtelecom) from OTE Group.
+On June 1, 2024, Orange Romania and its subsidiary merged, leading to a final ownership structure of Orange SA at 80% and the Romanian State at 20%.
+The move is intended to accelerate the delivery of fixed-mobile converged services, unifying networks, customer databases, and IT systems.

+In October 2025, Vodafone Romania acquired Telekom Romania Mobile from OTE Group - some assets of the latter being sold to DIGI in the process - reducing the number of mobile network operators in Romania from 4 to 3 (Orange Romania, Vodafone Romania, and DIGI).

+These consolidations, though establishing a more competitive landscape in Romania, aim to reinforce Orange Romania as the leading global telecommunications network operator in Romania.

 Orange România also controls 4% of the Moldovan operator Orange Moldova.